 NTI will take trainees anytime throughout the year.

-Both full time and part-time study options are available
+45 weeks full time, part-time study options are available

 8:30 am to 3:00 pm, with a 12:30pm finish on a Friday.
 This may vary for field work and work experience.